 These Crispy Baked Green Plantains are the healthy version of the Latin America widely known Patacones or Tostones, usually fried.
 In Panama, just as in any part of Northern South America, the Caribbean, and Central America, plantains are a significant component of the day-to-day cuisine.

 This Latin American finger food or side dish made traditionally with fried plantains has been present in my life since the day I started to chew.
 These thick plantain chips are more common in Central American and Caribbean countries than french fries.

-It doesn't get easier than picking a green plantain, slicing it in 1-inch chunks, to bring about 10 of these goodies.
+It doesn't get easier than picking a green plantain, slicing it into 1-inch chunks, to bring about 10 of these goodies.
 You can put whatever you can think of on top of them, eat them with a dipping sauce like your favorite hummus, or simply have a bite or two while you munch on a saucy stew.